 The real estate agent that lands an overpriced listing this way will spend the next few months badgering the seller for prices reductions.
 If the seller has to move it is a foregone conclusion the agent will be around long enough for the home finally to be priced correctly and end up with a sale.

 Believe it or not, there are times when the real estate agent doesn’t even care that they have overpriced the home because they are using the property as an opportunity to advertise and get buyer calls in which they will spin to other homes.

 The last factor that guides many sellers thought process is what the Realtor is charging for a commission.
 People can get short-sighted with this one.
 Many mistakenly believe that a lower fee charged is money in their pocket.
 In most cases, that is wrong thinking.

 A great agent can easily make up a commission savings charged on paper with their skill level, marketing expertise, and overall Real Estate knowledge.

 This is not to say that a great agent may decide to charge a seller less but for god sakes don’t choose a Realtor just for the mere fact the commission rate is lower!

-There are times where seller’s will choose a Realtor specifically because the agent has no business.
-The thought process is that the top producing realtor will be TOO BUSY and they won’t get good service.
+There are times where sellers will choose a Realtor specifically because the agent has no business.
+The thought process is that the top producing realtor will be TOO BUSY and they won’t get excellent service.
 This is rarely ever the case.
 There is a reason why the other Realtor has no business.
 Nobody else wants to hire them!

-While looking on the Multiple Listing Service (MLS) you notice the home which you interviewed for has just been put on the market.
-You check to see who has listed the property and your immediate reaction is ….Are you kidding me???
+While looking at the Multiple Listing Service (MLS), you notice the home which you interviewed for has just been put on the market.
+You check to see who has listed the property and your immediate reaction is….Are you kidding me???

 The Consequences of A Poor Realtor Selection